 Key IPM strategies for chickpeas

-- Tolerate early damage.
-Chickpeas can compensate for early damage by setting new buds and pods to replace those damaged by pests.
-Excessive early damage can reduce yields and delay harvest.
+- Tolerate low-moderate early damage.
+Chickpeas can compensate for early damage by setting new buds and pods, however excessive early damage can reduce yields and delay harvest.

-- Monitor larval infestations as mortality of small larvae can be high.
+- Mortality of small larvae can be high.
 Refer to records from successive checks to help interpret check data and make decisions about the need for, and timing of, control.